NeLy-EPFL/NeuroMechFly/docs/biomechanical_tutorial.md

 ## Changing the pose

 Poses are defined in ```data/config/pose``` as *yaml* files.
-They consist of a joint's list with its desired angle in degrees, if a joint is not modified here it will keep its zero pose.
-For example, the next lines generate the *stretched pose*.
+They consist of a list of joints with their desired angles in degrees.
+If a joint is not modified here, it will retain its zero pose.
+For example, the following lines generate a *stretched pose*.

 <table>
 <tr>